ramoshe/murder/content/pages/characters.md

 This real estate developer from New York arrived unannounced with plans to buy Killingsworth Farms and develop it into a low-cost housing community.
 His boss ordered him to obtain Killingsworth at any cost…

-*Costume Suggestion:* Charcoal business suit, confident tie flashy watch, dark sunglasses, conservative hair, mobile phone in hand
+*Costume Suggestion:* Charcoal business suit, confident tie, flashy watch, dark sunglasses, conservative hair, mobile phone in hand

 ## Dr. Chelsea Barren &nbsp;&nbsp; *(played by RadiantMoon)*

 After suffering a nervous breakdown, this psychiatrist and near-best-selling author moved to Northern California to relax…but she moved next door to the Killingsworths instead.

-*Costume Suggestion:* Sophisticate pantsuit, colorful blouse, sensible shoes, expensive jewelry, disheveled hair, notepad and pen in hand
+*Costume Suggestion:* Sophisticated pantsuit, colorful blouse, sensible shoes, expensive jewelry, disheveled hair, notepad and pen in hand

 ## Enrique Graves &nbsp;&nbsp; *(played by Dalton)*